hdl-registers/hdl-registers/doc/sphinx/rst/generator/generator_cpp.rst

 Below is the resulting abstract interface header code, generated from the :ref:`toml_formatting` example.
+This contains the public API of the class.

 Note that all register constants as well as field attributes are included here.
+It can also be seen that when a register is part of an array, the setters/getters take a second argument ``array_index``.
+There is an assert in the :ref:`cpp_implementation` that user-provided array indexes are within bounds.

 .. literalinclude:: ../../../../generated/sphinx_rst/register_code/generator/generator_cpp/include/i_example.h
   :caption: Example interface header